-St David's C of E Primary School recognises that students with medical conditions should be supported so that they have full access to education, including school trips and physical education.
+St David's CE Primary School recognises that students with medical conditions should be supported so that they have full access to education, including school trips and physical education.
 Some students with medical conditions may be disabled and where this is the case the school/academy will comply with its duties under the Equality Act 2010.